Updated 11/16/22, 5:00 p.m.

 For more information, click here: orlando.gov/assistance

-OURFlorida.com – OUR Florida, or Opportunities for Utilities and Rental Assistance, is now accepting applications for families in need of aid, regardless of their city of residence, at OURFlorida.com.
+OURFlorida.com – OUR Florida, or Opportunities for Utilities and Rental Assistance has assisted families in need of aid, regardless of their city of residence, at OURFlorida.com.
 The program focuses on low-income renters whose household income is at or below 80% of the Area Median Income (AMI), which varies by county.
 The program will prioritize renters with income at or below 50% AMI and/or families who have experienced unemployment within the past 90 days.
+They are currently not accepting applications at this time, but check their website, to see if application process reopens.

 Osceola County COVID-19 Programs: Osceola County Resident Resources